MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 8. Rearrange fields in the **Fields** pane by dragging and dropping field names up or down.
 Recommended order is:

     * Name, Building, Visitor, Scheduled Start, Scheduled End
+    >**Tip:** You can collapse each field by clicking the down arrow beside the field name.

+9. Close the **Fields** pane.

+10. To preserve work in progress, click **File** then click **Save**.
+Use the back arrow to return to the app.

 Your screen should look approximately like the following:

 ![Canvas edit form](media/2-canvas-edit-form.png)

-9. To preserve work in progress, click **File** then click **Save**.
-Use the back arrow to return to the app.

 ## Task \#4: Configure Visits gallery